Browse the Guide:

 ft.
 Montgomery County, Virginia, family.
 Collection consists of

 documents concerned with the acquisition of land in Montgomery County,

 KITTS, JR., FRANK C. SCRAPBOOK, 1919-1936.
 0.1 cu. ft.
 This collection consists of a scrapbook assembled by Frank C, Kitts, Jr., of Tazewell County, Virginia.
 The scrapbook contains mementoes such as letters, locks of hair, newspaper clippings, high school football and play tickets, calling cards, and poems.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-020.

 KLINGELHOFER, PETRA (1953- ).
 ARTWORK AND ARCHITECTURAL DRAWINGS.

 0.1 cu. ft.
+International Archive of Women in Architecture.
 Architect of Stuttgart, Germany.
 Materials consist of

 four portfolios of sketches of landscapes and nudes, and two projects in